chauff/cse1500-web-transcripts/_lectures/js.md

 - Employ JavaScript objects.
 - Employ the principle of callbacks.
 - Write interactive web applications based on click, mouse and keystroke events.
-- Explain and use `jQuery` (the library introduced in the course book).

 ## Take-aways of the required reading